 Participants must agree to remain at Duke for two years following reimbursement of $2,500 or more.
 If you voluntarily terminate employment before completing two years of service after receiving your last tuition reimbursement from Duke, you must repay 50 percent of the total amount reimbursed over $2,500.

-Requests for reimbursement must be made within 60 days following successful completion of the course.
+Requests for reimbursement must be submitted through Duke@Work within 60 days following successful completion of the course.

-Please Note: Participants must be in an actively at work employment status, with a work schedule of at least 30 hours per week, at the time the application is submitted and at the time reimbursement is made.
-A leave of absence with pay is considered to be actively working.
+Please Note: Participants must be in an actively at work employment status with a work schedule of at least 30 hours per week at the time reimbursement is made.
+For this program, a leave of absence with pay is considered to be actively working.

-Each employee approved for tuition reimbursement is eligible for a maximum benefit of $5,250 for courses taken in a calendar year.
-The benefit is not considered taxable income for most eligible employees.
-However, according to Internal Revenue Code guidelines, any amount reimbursed which exceeds the program maximum in a calendar year ($5,250) will be taxable in accordance with IRS regulations.
-Taxability is determined based on the date that the reimbursed payment is issued.
-Taxes are withheld up front and the employee receives the net amount.
-There may be instances where reimbursements are issued in a different tax year from which the courses were taken.
+While the ETAP benefit is not considered taxable income for most eligible employees, any amount reimbursed which exceeds the program maximum in a calendar year ($5,250) will be taxable in accordance with IRS regulations.
+Taxability is determined based on the date that the reimbursed payment is issued; there may be instances where reimbursements are issued in a different tax year from which the courses were taken.
 Each taxable payment will be flat taxed at the supplemental tax rates effective for the calendar year that the payment is made.
 Consult a tax professional for more details.